- Taste disorders facts*

 How common are taste disorders?

-Many of us take our sense of taste for granted, but a taste disorder can have a negative effect on a person's health and quality of life.
+Many of us take our sense of taste for granted, but a taste disorder can have a negative effect on your health and quality of life.
 If you are having a problem with your sense of taste, you are not alone.
-More than 200,000 people visit a doctor each year for problems with their chemical senses, which include taste and smell.
+More than 200,000 people visit a doctor each year for problems with their ability to taste or smell.
+Scientists believe that up to 15 percent of adults might have a taste or smell problem, but many don't seek a doctor's help.

 The senses of taste and smell are very closely related.
-Some people who go to the doctor because they think they have lost their sense of taste are surprised to learn that they have a smell disorder instead.
-To learn more about your sense of smell, read the NIDCD fact sheet Smell Disorders.
+Most people who go to the doctor because they think they have lost their sense of taste are surprised to learn that they have a smell disorder instead.

 WebMD Oral Health